+Enable/Disable Mesh RF

-Enable/Disable Mesh Radio You can disable your node's radio interface by deselecting the Enable checkbox, saving your changes, and rebooting the node.
-With the Mesh RF interface disabled the Active Settings no longer apply and will disappear.
+You can disable your node's radio interface by deselecting the Enable checkbox, saving your changes, and rebooting the node.
+With the Mesh RF interface disabled the Power & Distance settings no longer apply and will be hidden.
 Since your node now has an unused RF interface, you will notice that a new section appears which allows you to use the node's radio as an FCC Part 15 LAN Access Point.
 You can enable or disable the LAN AP using the Enable checkbox.
 See the details below for configuring the LAN Access Point.